pratamafarhan10/udemy-java_spring_hibernate/readme.md

 - Option 1: session.get and call appropriate getter method(s)
 - Option 2: Hibernate query with HQL

+How to resolve the hibernate exception when we retrieve data after the session closed:
+- Option 1: call the getter method while session is open
+- Option 2: load all the courses using hibernate query (HQL)

 ### Fetch type
 When we define the mapping relationship, we can specify the fetch type: EAGER/LAZY